daniloflores/PittendrighPavlidisModel_3-oscillators/README.md

 This repository contains an implemention of the Pittendrigh-Pavlidis model of 3 coupled oscillators.

 ## Introduction
-The Pittendrigh-Pavlidis equations have been originally used to model biological rhythms in the fruit fly *Drosophila* (Pittendrigh, 1981; Pittendrigh et al., 1991), with two limit-cycle oscillators in a master-slave configuration.
+The Pittendrigh-Pavlidis equations were originally used to model biological rhythms in the fruit fly *Drosophila* (Pittendrigh, 1981; Pittendrigh et al., 1991), with two limit-cycle oscillators in a master-slave configuration.

 The equations were later adpated to model the evening-morning oscillators that control biological rhythms in rodents (Oda et al., 2000; Flôres and Oda, 2020).
 In this case, the two limit-cycle oscillators were mutually coupled.
-This implementation was made in Java, within the CircadianDynamix extension of the Neurodynamix II software (Friensen and Friense, 2010).
+This second implementation was made in Java, within the CircadianDynamix extension of the Neurodynamix II software (Friensen and Friense, 2010).

 In the present code, the Java implementation is adapted to the programming language R. And a third oscillator is added to the model, to simulate the interaction between evening-morning oscillators and the Food-Entrainable Oscillator (FEO) in rodents.

 ## Model equations